corcorana/restingIAF/iaf_manu.md

 Eyes-closed recordings are also advantageous in reducing the incidence of ocular artifact.

 #### 2.3.3 EEG acquisition and preprocessing
 EEG was recorded continuously from 64 cap-mounted Ag/AgCl electrodes via Scan 4.5 software for the SynAmpsRT amplifier (Compumedics^&reg;^ Neuroscan&trade;, Charlotte, NC, USA).
 The online recording was digitised at a rate of 1000 Hz, bandpass filtered (passband: 0.05-200 Hz), and referenced to the vertex electrode (AFz served as the ground electrode).
 Eye movements were also recorded from bipolar channels positioned above and below the left eye, and on the outer canthi of both eyes.
 Electrode impedances were maintained below 12.5 k$\Omega$.

 EEG data acquired during eyes-closed resting-state recordings were preprocessed in MATLAB 2015a (version 8.5.0.197613).
 First, all EEG data channels were imported into the MATLAB workspace via EEGLAB version 13.6.5b and re-referenced to linked mastoids.
 Each dataset was then trimmed to retain only the EOG and the nine centro-posterior electrodes that constituted the region of interest for resting-state IAF analysis: Pz, P1/2, POz, PO3/4, Oz, O1/2.
 Trimmed datasets were subjected to zero-phase, finite impulse response (FIR) highpass (passband: 1 Hz, -6 dB cutoff: 0.5 Hz) and lowpass (passband: 40 Hz, -6 dB cutoff: 45 Hz), Hamming-windowed sinc filters.
-Automated artifact detection routines where then applied to identify regions of channel data (segmented into 2 s epochs) that contained excessive deviations in the frequency domain (frequency range: 15-40 Hz, spectral threshold: 10 dB).
+Automated artifact detection routines were then applied to identify regions of channel data (segmented into 2 s epochs) that contained excessive deviations in the frequency domain (frequency range: 15-40 Hz, spectral threshold: 10 dB).
 Channels that exhibited an improbable signal distribution (kurtosis z-score > 5) were excluded from analysis.
 Following artifact rejection, EOG channels were removed from the data, and remaining channels were downsampled to 250 Hz in preparation for spectral analysis.
 Datasets exceeding 120 s were trimmed to this duration in order to reduce variability in the quantity of data analysed per participant.